mdalery/NonLinearReducedBasis/readme.md

 # NonLinearReducedBasis

-Before doing anything please ***read until the Constants section.***
+To run the simulations, run **Julia** from the directory *NonLinearReducedBasis*, then run *scripts/run_all.jl* with **Julia**.

-To run the simulations, run Julia from the directory *NonLinearReducedBasis*, then
+If you wish to do the three steps separately, you can just run **Julia** and
 - `include("scripts/initialize.jl")` to initialize modules and computational constants,
 - `include("scripts/selections_and_errors.jl")` to run the computations and
 - `include("scripts/plots.jl")` to save the plots.

 ## Constants

-Different constants are defined in scripts/initialize.jl that you should probably change before doing anything.
+Different constants are defined in *scripts/initialize.jl* that may need to be changed before running the calculations.
-- `const _NTHREADS` number of threads you want to use, please change this value to match your computer characteristics
+- `const _NTHREADS` number of threads you want to use, please change this value to match your computer characteristics, changing this value is highly advised
 - `const SAVE_STRING` directory where results are saved
 - `const SAVE_STRING_FIGURES` directory where images are saved
 - `const SNAPSHOTS` set $`\mathcal{M}_{tr}`$ of solutions snapshots